xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [04/2024] I will give a talk on **6th June** at "[Future of AI Awards 2024: Collaborate, Debate, Invent](https://www.eventbrite.co.uk/e/future-of-ai-awards-2024-collaborate-debate-invent-tickets-893583621667)".
 I will introduce my research and my fellowship experience.

 [04/2024] Our tutorial proposal entitled "DIFA: Deep Learning-based Image Fusion and Its Applications" was accepted by the [International Conference on Information Fusion (Fusion2024)](https://fusion2024.org/), which will be held in Venice, Italy, on 7th-11th July.
 I am organizing the tutorial with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from the University of Cambridge, and Prof. Yiannis Demiris from Imperial College London. **The tutorial will be on 8th July**.
-Please register if you are interested in this topic.
+Please register if you are interested in this topic. [[Tutorial website]](https://difa2024.github.io/)

 [04/2024] I gave a talk at the [BMVA One Day Meeting: Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) on 24 April 2024.